lvidaic/ctm-frontend/README.md

 - create text, text area, dropdown, suggestion components, image upload

 - [ ] hardcode client id (it will be loaded during auth process)
+- [ ] try to extract image loading in separate store method and reuse it